AdobeXD/xd-to-flutter-plugin/README.md

 	  adobe_xd: ^0.1.0

+## Example
+There is a simple example in the `adobe_xd/example/` folder.

 # Using This plugin
 This plugin is intended to generate assets for use in an existing Flutter project.
-There are two primary ways you can work with it.
+There are two primary ways you can work with it:

 ## Copy and paste